 The Christian’s battle against the unsanctified natural tendencies, appetites and lusts consists of two steps: The first step is a firm decision to yield the mind to Christ so that He may cleanse every evil inclination from it.
 This decision is to be renewed every day as temptations may come our way to sway us from the right path.
 Only then can the believer obey God’s command to present his body “a living sacrifice, holy, acceptable unto God” (Romans 12:1).

 The second step is rising above the discouragements of the battle.
-The Christian may still make mistakes, though not purposely, but so long as he abides in Christ, and repents (Hebrews 4:15, 16; 1 John 2:1) he is still seen as a son of God and given the privilege of being covered by the robe of Christ’s righteousness (Matthew 22:1–14).
+The Christian may still make mistakes, though not purposely, but so long as he abides in Christ by the study of His Word and prayer, and repents (Hebrews 4:15, 16; 1 John 2:1).
+He is still seen as a son of God and given the privilege of being covered by the robe of Christ’s righteousness (Matthew 22:1–14).